A Tale of Two "Isms"

-Understand that this sentiment of human progress is apart from any processes of science, but is simply a philosophical attachment, a new dogma, if you will, to regulate social groups of people using ideas within science.
+Understand that human progress is apart from any processes of science, as a tale of philosophical attachment, a new dogma, if you will, to regulate social groups of people using ideas within science to mold the masses.
 It’s a worship of science as a guiding principle for governing life and people.
 It’s called scientism.
 The critique of scientism is that while science is good and increasingly better at telling us how things work, it’s not so good at dealing with the whys and the why nots.
 Ethics remain quite challenging under a purely scientific rubric.
-When scientism was first promoted at the beginning of the 20th Century, it latched on to progressivism as a rider to implementing a vision that included ideas such as socialism, prohibition of alcohol, social Darwinism, eugenically-derived abortion, sterilization, and setting up centralized technocracies in place of decentralized democracies.
+When scientism was first promoted at the beginning of the 20th Century, it latched on to progressivism as a rider to implementing a vision that included ideas such as socialism, prohibition of alcohol, social Darwinism, eugenically-derived abortion, sterilization, population control, and setting up centralized technocracies in place of decentralized democracies.
 Some good.
 Lot’s bad.
 Taken to extremes, scientism was practiced at some level in both Nazi Germany and the Soviet Union.
 Both experiments show us the limitations of scientism as an ethical value.
 Ideas such as the value of life and personal freedom are often left on the roadside of scientistic thinking.
 The United States, on the other hand, was a married blend of scientific reasoning that was tied to ideas of the Enlightenment, along with a religious arc that carried from the Magna Carta and Ten Commandments.
 America has typically embraced the healthy connection of science and religion, the secular with the spiritual, that together has either formed good governing policy skeptical of power structures, or has helped move along cultural darkness (such as slavery and racism) into relics of history.
 It’s not perfect, but it’s been better than the alternative.

 Modern application of scientism has been used to find ways to cover controversial political topics in the clothing of science to make it immune from discussion, or to give it greater weight in decision-making, or to make it impervious to democratic processes (technocracy) by an appeal to the “experts.”
 Thus, in scientism one sees the attempt by many to hijack true science processes and place a cover of scientism over an idea that’s not science in totem.
 For example, simply because there is a theory or practice or consensus about an idea taught in a university and academic environment does not make something science.
 It may surprise people that archeology and history, as well as psychology and economics, aren’t true sciences, but arts.
 Sometimes they are called soft sciences.
 An historical consensus, for example, is only about compiling a narrative about the forensic evidence we have from the past.
 It’s quite limited and speculative, more than we wish to think, because there are so many holes to fill and it’s based on individual human perception.
 This is even more so for softer studies such as divinity studies, humanities, and gender and sexual studies.
 Yet increasingly, these social justice constructs are being pasted over harder disciplines at the university level.
 It is not uncommon to see a hard science married with one of these humanities (ex. feminism and climate).
 Again, not science, but sold increasing as such.
 Science as a practice is quite limited, quite careful, and very rarely certain about anything.
 It has a curious detachment to absolutes, a skepticism about consensus.
 It is careful to elaborate the range about which its conclusions reach.
 Scientism, on the other hand, is very conclusive.
 It appeals to field experts as the final arbiters, an appeal, it appears, that has had difficulty in predicting human behavior.
 It demands a secular answer to all problems, reduces all knowledge to the material, and defines the gaps through a consensus narrative that has been culturally defined over a century, operating inside of a hedgehog mentality.